BlaineDev/431-2020/projects/projectB/study2-dataplan-status.md

 # Project B Study 2 Data Plan Approval Status

 To submit your Study 2 Data Plan, visit http://bit.ly/431-projectB-data-plan.
-All plans are due Thursday 2020-11-19 at Noon.
+All plans were due Thursday 2020-11-19 at Noon.

 As of 12:15 PM, I was up to date, and 55 of 70 students had an approved project.